diethermarcelo/auto-pick/README.md

 # auto-pick/go-trip
-- A CLI app for a individuals who wanted to rent an auto.
+- A console application for a individuals who wanted to rent an auto.
 Built with Go Programming Language.

 ## Technologies:
 - Go 1.2.0+